Beta vulgaris aka Swiss Chard

 Swiss Chard, Sea Beet, Beetroot

-How to care for Swiss Chard
+How difficult is it to take care of Swiss Chard

 Swiss Chard requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.